viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-uninstall-cache-node.md

 ---
-title: Uninstall MCC for Enterprise and Education
+title: Uninstall MCCE cache nodes
 description: Details on how to uninstall Microsoft Connected Cache for Enterprise and Education (MCCE) from a host machine. ms.service: windows-client ms.subservice: itpro-updates